pewtrusts/cape-town/readme.md

 1. upload the zip file to Sitecore's Media Library.
 1. copy the content from index.html and paste it into the Third Party Embed for the page content

+Node version 8.17 is recommended.
+If node-sass throws an error when building, try `npm rebuild node-sass` to fix

 ## How to update the data

 The data are in four files: